spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 ### Unstable connection

 When creating a mobile application, you need to ensure that [client-workers]({{urlRoot}}/reference/glossary#client-worker) are able to run the game even with an unstable connection.
+To achieve this, you can implement connection handling to ensure that those client-workers are able to reconnect.

 If a client-worker's connection is too unstable, they might not be able to connect to your game or might disconnect at any time.
-You should provide a connection flow that allows them to disconnect properly, and handle reconnection as soon as they obtain better reception.
+You should provide a connection flow that allows them to gracefully disconnect and handle reconnection when they have a more stable connection.

 ### Pausing of applications